How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Strategic FAQ Placement

-Don't just dump FAQs at the bottom.
+Don't just dump FAQs at the bottom of the page.
 Consider:

-• Dedicated FAQ section near the end (standard)
+• Dedicated FAQ section near the end — standard approach, works well

-The date night dinners example places FAQs after all recipe content but before the conclusion—users have context, and Google sees it as comprehensive topic coverage.
+The date night dinners example places FAQs after all recipe content but before the conclusion — users have context, and Google sees comprehensive topic coverage before the Q&A reinforces it.

 Schema Markup Amplification